centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 No active resources
 ```

-The resources and the cluster are still working by performing a `crm_mon` on the primary node.
+The resources and the cluster are still working by performing a `pcs status` on the primary node.
 The secondary node is seen `offline` on the primary.

 ```bash